Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 {{ codeblock(fn="loops_input_to_break", lc="py") }}

-This program will continually prompt the user for input, and print it back out to them.
+This program will continually prompt the user for input and print it back out to them.
 Unless, that is, the user enters 'q'.
 This will cause the code to reach the `break` statement, causing the loop to be exited.
 Since that is the end of this code sample, the program ends.